 - At least three credits of a language other than English or 2 years of high school language.

-- EDU 570: Strategic Literacy Instruction for the Diverse Learner, Adolescence (3 credits)
+- EDU 571: Technology for the Elementary Classroom (3 credits)

 - ESP 600: Foundations of Special Education (3 credits)